Manicheism

 Notes

-• Mani and Manu: Lievegoed (see references below) seems to assume that the leader between the Atlantean and current Postatlantean epoch, who led a community of people to the Gobi desert and is usally referenced as Manu, is the same Individuality as Mani or Manes.
-Another, more common interpretation is that a Manu is used by Rudolf Steiner as a generic term for a leader of mankind (which follows from his descriptions).
-The result is that the relationship between Mani and Manu is not clear.
+- Mani and Manu: Lievegoed (see references below) seems to assume that the leader between the Atlantean and current Postatlantean epoch, who led a community of people to the Gobi desert and is usally referenced as Manu, is the same Individuality as Mani or Manes.
+Another, more common interpretation (as in theosophy) is that 'a Manu' as used by Rudolf Steiner as a generic term for a leader of mankind (which follows from his descriptions).

 Related pages